"A massive and well-coordinated cyber attack on the electric grid could devastate the economy and cause a large-scale loss of life."

 Joe Weiss is the managing Director of Applied Control Solutions and is the foremost expert in control systems engineering and vulnerabilities.
 He testified before Congress that, “The long-term ramifications of such an attack would be severe: If electrical equipment were destroyed, power could be lost for six to nine months because the replacement gear would take so long to manufacture.”

 As recently as Nov 20, 2014 (two weeks before the Sony cyber attack), the House Select Intelligence Committee held hearings on Cybersecurity Threats.
 One of the interviews was with Admiral Michael Rogers who is the Commander of US Cyber Command.
-He said some absolutely startling things about the likelihood of the US losing the electric grid in the near future.
+He said some absolutely startling things in the interview below about the likelihood of the US losing the electric grid in the near future.
 Yet it wasn't picked up by the press.

 While discussing the vulnerability of our control systems (commonly referred to as SCADA), he was asked if there are any hackers or nation states that currently have the ability to “flip the switch” and turn off our electric grid.
 Here is his response: